Officers Training Academy

 The Officers Training Academy (OTA) is a training establishment of the Indian Army that trains officers for the Short Service Commission (SSC).
 The 49-week course at the OTA prepares graduates for all branches of the Army, except for the Army Medical Corps.
 Established in 1963, the first academy is located in Alandur, a southern neighbourhood of Chennai.
 OTA chennai has an impressive tally of gallantry award including 1 Param Vir Chakra, 8 Ashoka Chakra, 10 Maha Vir Chakra, 22 Kirti Chakra, 63 Vir Chakra, 119 Shaurya Chakra and 587 Sena Medal earned by the officers commissioned from this academy bears testimony to the Valour and dedication displayed by the Alumni.

-A new academy was set up at Gaya in 2011; but was given the go-ahead in December 2019 to be disbanded.
+A new academy was set up at Gaya in 2011; which was given the go-ahead in December 2019 to be disbanded, but continues to operate.